 The Estima Lock is quite the controversial footlock that was created by the BJJ standout Victor Estima.
 Victor Estima won all his matches by Estima lock at the 2011 World Championship in No-Gi.
 The move, however, is legal both in the Gi and in No-Gi.
 Not only is the Estima lock legal in every discipline, but it is also allowed at all belt levels as well.

 The Estima lock mechanics are quite simple, yet brutally effective.
-In essence, the point is to put a rear naked choke grip on an opponent’s ankle and trap the foot under your belly.
-The submission is due to a torsion, very similar to the toe hold. the Estima lock is, however, a stronger and faster than a toe hold not leaving much time for the opponent to tap.
+In essence, the point is to put a Rear Naked choke grip on an opponent’s ankle and trap the foot under your belly.
+The submission is due to torsion, very similar to the toe hold. the Estima lock is, however, stronger and faster than a toe holds not leaving much time for the opponent to tap.
 Usually, a scream follows the submission faster than a tap does, but by then it is too late.
 Plenty of feet have been destroyed thanks to this move and due to people not recognizing the need to categorize it as an advanced technique.

 Speaking of unrecognized dangerous BJJ moves, nothing is worse than the simplest one.
 Even John Danaher himself defined takedowns as the most dangerous techniques across all grappling martial arts.
 Jumping guard is certainly at the pinnacle of this category.